Cloudzero/interview-pairing/README.md

 Pair Programming is a great way to build something while getting to know someone.

 For your upcoming Pair Programming session, you will be the *navigator* while your CloudZero buddy will be the *driver*.
-Please expect your buddy to be a "naive driver", that is he/she is comfortable hands on keyboard and will _not_ do anything without explicit instruction form you.
+Please expect your buddy to be a "naive driver", that is he/she is comfortable hands on keyboard and will _not_ do anything without explicit instruction from you.

 ### Domain Driven